 In re Solodyn (Minocycline Hydrochloride) Antitrust Litigation (D. Mass.)

-As class counsel, we were actively involved in helping to secure a $72.5 million settlement for a class of direct purchasers alleging that a brand-name pharmaceutical
+As class counsel, we were actively involved in securing a $72.5 million settlement for a class of direct purchasers.
+The direct purchasers alleged that a brand-name pharmaceutical manufacturer paid its generic competition to stay off of the market, which in turn inflated the price of certain skin medications.

 In re Zetia Antitrust Litigation (E.D.Va.)